How You Respond To “Bids For Connection” Can Make Or Break A Marriage

 Part of this requires identifying the things that get in the way.
 Phones.
 Games.
 That work email we feel the need to answer right now.
 All the little things that take us away can wait while we respond to a bid.

-Another common issue is that one partner, no matter how subtle they are in their request, may assume that their partner knows them well enough to immediately identify when they want to connect.
+Another common issue is that one person, no matter how subtle they are in their request, may assume that their partner knows them well enough to immediately identify when they want to connect.
 But this may not be the case.
 Mind reading is for X-Men characters, not marriages.

 If you’re the one making a bid and your partner isn’t picking up on the cues, it’s okay to say, “I’m making a bid for connection.”
 Hell, sometimes it’s better to be up front until your partner starts to learn what your bids are rather than hoping he or she will pick up on them on their own.
 As you grow more in tune, it will become easier to see the subtext of what’s being said.